SQream/sqream_docs/guides/operations/sqream_studio.rst

      - All users have access to the Editor and to databases that they have permissions for.
    * - :ref:`Logs<logs>`
      - Only users with the **superuser** permissions have access to the logs.
+   * - :ref:`Roles<roles>`
+     - Lets you create users and manage user permissions.

-By clicking the user icon |icon-user|, you can also use it for logging out and viewing the following:
+By clicking the user icon, you can also use it for logging out and viewing the following:

 * User information
 * Connection type